goschtl/zope/megrok.rdb/trunk/src/megrok/rdb/README.txt

 using a foreign key.

-We need to actually grok these objects to have them fully set up  Normally grok takes care of this automatically, but in this case we'll need to do it manually.
+We need to actually grok these objects to have them fully set up.
+Normally grok takes care of this automatically, but in this case we'll need to do it manually.

 First we grok this package's grokkers::